malishav/OSCOAP/draft-selander-ace-object-security.md

 2. Recreate the Additional Authenticated Data as described in {{sec-obj-cose}}.

-3. Compose the IV by XORing the static IV (Server Write IV) with the Partial IV parameter, received in the COSE Object.
+3. Compose the IV by XORing the static IV (Receiver IV) with the Partial IV parameter, received in the COSE Object.

-4. Retrieve the Server Write Key.
+4. Retrieve the Receiver Key.

 5. Verify and decrypt the message.
 If the verification fails, the client MUST stop processing the response.

-6. If the message verifies, update the Client Write Sequence Number or Replay Window, as described in {{replay-protection-section}}.
+6. If the message verifies, update the Receiver Sequence Number or Replay Window, as described in {{replay-protection-section}}.

 7. Restore the unprotected response by adding any decrypted options or payload from the plaintext.
 Any duplicate options ({{coap-headers-and-options}}) are overwritten.
 The Object-Security option is removed.